djedje-cyber/ChallengeDayUltraInstinctVR/UltraInstinctVR/INSTALATION.md

-# How to install UltraInstinctVR
+# How to Install UltraInstinctVR

-To install UltraInstinctVR, you first need to install Xareus, see this tutorial to install it https://xareus.insa-rennes.fr/tutorials/firstinstallation.html
+To install **UltraInstinctVR**, you first need to install **Xareus**.
+Follow this tutorial for installation: [Xareus First Installation Guide](https://xareus.insa-rennes.fr/tutorials/firstinstallation.html)

+> **Important:**
-<strong>For the Authentication to the repository part, CONTACT Gerry Longfils ON TEAMS</strong>
+> For authentication to the repository, **contact Gerry Longfils on Teams**.

+### Installation Steps:

-- Import the prefab in in your asset.
+- Import the UltraInstinctVR prefab into your Unity `Assets` folder.
-- Put the gameobject Zeno in the game object tree
+- Add the **Zeno** GameObject to your scene hierarchy.

+---

-# How to run UltraInstinctVR
+# How to Run UltraInstinctVR

+1. Run the Unity application.
+2. Let UltraInstinctVR execute the test cases automatically.
+3. Once UltraInstinctVR has finished:
- - Run the unity application
+   - Stop the Unity project.
- - Let UltraInstinct do his work.
- - Once UltraInstinctVR finish his work,stop the unity project,get the HTML report in the root of the project.
+   - Retrieve the generated **HTML report** from the root directory of your project.